Hakuba Norikura

 Cons

-- For overnight guests, Norikura is a typical unwesternised Japanese ski resort, so don’t expect nightlife or an abundance of restaurants.
+- For overnight guests, Norikura is a typical unwesternised Japanese ski resort, so don’t expect much nightlife or an abundance of restaurants.

 Pro or Con Depending On Your Perspective